- Dissolve sugar in water. Drop in yeast. Let stand for 10–15 minutes until frothy.

 - Place buns (pow) on rounds of greaseproof paper.
 Arrange well apart in bamboo baskets.
 Bring water in steamer to the boil over high heat.
 Steam for 12 minutes.

 Char siew filling

-Wash pork, then dry with a tea towel.
-Cut 2.5-cm strips.
+- Cut the pork into 2.5-cm strips.
 Season with salt, sugar, and soy sauces.
 Add food colouring.
 Marinate for at least 120 minutes or overnight in the refrigerator.
 Place pork pieces on wire mesh.
 Oven grill with a pan of water on the bottom shelf.
 Turn pieces occasionally until cooked.
 Remove pork from mesh and reserve gravy.
 Dice cooled pork.